linz/elevation/docs/naming.md

 ### `geographic_description`

-This is free text and at the elevation data maintainers discretion.
+This is free text and at the imagery maintainer's discretion.
 A specific city or sub-region or event name may be used to help describe the elevation data capture area.
 The [Gazetteer](https://gazetteer.linz.govt.nz/) is referenced to ensure official names with correct spelling are used.
-If the region has full coverage, then the geographic description can be empty and the region name will be repeated in the S3 path.
+If the region has full coverage, then the geographic description can be empty and the region will be used instead.

 ### `geospatial_category`